The Thing (video game): Plot

 En route to the warehouse, Blake encounters Pierce in an observatory.
 However, he is infected, and rather than allow himself to turn into a Thing, Pierce shoots himself in the head.
 Blake continues to pursue the man with the radio, eventually discovering that he is a Thing.
 Blake kills him, and takes the radio.
 Moving on, he enters the "Pyron" sub-facility beneath the Norwegian base, learning of a company called Gen-Inc., who have installed a research team under the command of Dr. Sean Faraday (John Carpenter).
 Gen-Inc. had been conducting biological experiments on the Things when their team was infected, and now only a few survivors remain within the facility.
 Blake rescues Faraday and attempts to leave.
 However, he is prevented from doing so by Whitley, who shoots him with a tranquillizer gun, and reveals to Faraday that he has infected himself with the Thing gene, claiming it to be controllable, something of which he is living proof, and therefore demonstrating its capability as a weapon.
 When Faraday attempts to eradicate the Thing virus, Whitley kills him.

 Blake awakens in the now abandoned "Strata" research facility, and learns that his cells have a unique resistance to infection by the Thing virus.
 After escaping his confinement, he unearths a government conspiracy whereby Gen-Inc. isolated a microbiological form of the Thing called the "Cloud virus", which was intended for use in biological warfare.
 However, the Thing infected everyone at the facility.
 Blake learns that Whitley was in charge of the entire operation, and has injected himself with a strain of the virus known as "Cloud Virus B4" in an attempt to cure his terminal cancer.

 Blake fights his way through the facility, battling numerous black ops under Whitley's command, as well as many Things.
 Learning that Whitley plans to distribute the Thing virus around the world using a fleet of airplanes, he is able to destroy them before they take off.
 Eventually, Blake confronts Whitley himself.
-He sets him on fire, but Whitely is unhurt.
+He sets him on fire, but Whitley is unhurt.
 He explains that an airlift team is on its way and when it arrives, he will begin global infection.
 Whitley flees further into the base, pursued by Blake.
 At the partly excavated site of the original Thing's spaceship, Whitley transforms into a massive Thing creature.
 Blake encounters a helicopter pilot, who helps him defeat the Whitley-Thing.
 As the helicopter flies away from the base, the pilot reveals himself to be R.J.
 MacReady.